 So, you need to update a total of six records.
 Do this by visiting your domain register (GoDaddy, Hostgator, etc.).
 Log in to your domain manager, and in the space where you can edit your TXT field, add the following:

-- The DNS records provided in Account > Communications.
+- The five DNS records provided in Account > Domains.

 v=spf1 a mx include:email.populi.co ~all

 - If you already have an SPF record in that field, you'll need to merge the two.

-- After entering these items, go to Account > Communications and click Request Domain Validation.
-It can take a few hours to complete validation of the SPF and DNS records (other than updating your domain registry, you need take no further action in Populi).
-Upon their validation, you'll see the indicator in Account > Communications update itself.
+- After entering these items, go to Account > Domains and click Request Domain Validation.
+It can take up to 24 hours to complete validation of the SPF and DNS records (other than updating your domain registry, you need take no further action in Populi).
+Upon their validation, you'll see the indicator in Account > Domains update itself to Verified.

 Additionally, make sure that your users have a school email address listed on their profiles—whether or not it's marked as primary.